bungle/lua-resty-prettycjson/README.md

 nil, "Cannot serialise function: type not supported"
 ```

-For input argument `dt` it accepts anything that `cjson.encode` accepts.
+For input argument `dt` it accepts anything that `cjson.encode` accepts (or whatever the custom encoding
+function accepts).

 ##### Example